huynguy-db/arcion-docs/content/docs/source-setup/MySQL.md

     ```SQL
     CREATE USER 'username'@'replicate_host' IDENTIFIED BY 'password';
     ```
-2. Grant below privileges on all tables involved in replication
+2. Grant the following privileges on all tables involved in replication
     ```SQL
     GRANT SELECT ON "<user_database>"."<table_name>" TO 'username'@'replicate_host';
     ```